JSebCort/TheOdinProjectNotes/notes/The Odin Project - JavaScript.md

 # Fundamentals Part 2
 ## Notes
 1. Eight basic data types in JavaScript:
-    * Number - Integer and floating point
+    * Number - Integer and floating-point
     * BigInt - Integer values larger than [2^53]-1, or 9007199254740991, and less than -[2^53]-1 for negatives
     * String - You can utilize double quotes (""), single quotes ('') and backticks (``)
         * Backticks allow the ability to embed variables and expressions into a string by wrapping them in ${…}